nextapps-de/mikado/README.md

 > Do not use the "src" folder of this repo.
 It isn't meant to be used directly, instead it needs compilation.
 You can easily perform a custom build, but don't use the source folder for production.
 You will need at least any kind of compiler which resolve the compiler flags within the code.
 The "dist" folder is containing every version which you probably need (including modules).

-> When using modules you can choose between 2 versions, `mikado.light.module.min.js` has all features bundled on the public class identifier e.g. `Mikado.register()`, whereas the folder `/dist/module/` export most of the features as functions which needs to be imported `import { register } from "./dist/module/mikado.js"`.
+> When using modules you can choose between 2 variants, `mikado.xxx.module.min.js` has all features bundled on the public class identifier e.g. `Mikado.register()`, whereas the folder `/dist/module/` export most of the features as functions which needs to be imported explicitly by `import { register } from "./dist/module/mikado.js"`.

 <!--
 If you are interested how to use the "src" folder then check this repo, it uses 3 different compilation techniques which all resolves the compiler flags: